syntasso/kratix-docs/docs/main/05-reference/04-multicluster-management.md

-By setting the `matchLabels` with a `key: value` pair, Platform teams can control to which Clusters (i.e. `target`) the Promise's dependencies should be scheduled to. `matchLabels` is a _equality-based_ selector, i.e., it will only match Clusters that have keys/values that match.
+By setting the `matchLabels` with a `key: value` pair, Platform teams can control to which Clusters (i.e. `target`) the Promise's dependencies should be scheduled. `matchLabels` is a _equality-based_ selector.
+This means it will only match Clusters that have keys/values that match.
 You can add multiple key/value pairs to the `matchLabels`, but note that it will only match when the Cluster has a matching label for _all_ the selectors.